-- Forest and paper products facilities account for 62 percent of the renewable biomass energy produced by all manufacturing facilities in all sectors.
+- Pulp, paper, packaging and wood products facilities account for 62 percent of the renewable biomass energy consumed by facilities in manufacturing sectors.

-- Since 1990, AF&PA members decreased fossil fuel use in their pulp and paper mills by 30 percent, including a reduction of almost 4 percent between 2008 and 2010.
+- Since 1990, AF&PA members decreased purchased energy (mostly fossil fuels) use in their pulp and paper mills by 25 percent.

-- Pulp, paper, packaging and wood products mills produced over 33 percent of the CHP electricity generated by manufacturing facilities.
-In fact, 97 percent of electricity produced by the industry was CHP-generated.
+- Pulp, paper, packaging and wood products mills produce 30 percent of the CHP electricity generated by manufacturing facilities.
+In fact, 96 percent of electricity produced by the industry is CHP-generated.

-Despite being the largest manufacturer of renewable biomass energy in the country, purchased energy is still the third largest manufacturing cost for the forest and paper industry.
+Despite being the largest user of renewable biomass energy in the manufacturing sector, purchased energy remains a major manufacturing cost for the forest and paper industry.

-- AF&PA also supports maintaining policies to encourage power generation from highly-efficient energy sources, such as cogeneration facilities.
+- Encourage power generation from highly-efficient energy sources, such as cogeneration facilities.

 - As the nation confronts the challenge of upgrading its electrical transmission infrastructure, care must be taken to ensure that upgrades are based on sound economic analysis and that their costs are paid for in a fair and equitable manner.

-- While the industry is a leader in the use of renewable biomass, it is also concerned about the potentially unsustainable demands being imposed on the resource from market-distorting government mandates and incentives.
+While the industry is a leader in the use of renewable biomass for energy, it is also concerned about the new demands being imposed on the resource from market-distorting government mandates and incentives.